supreethr23/microsoft_repo/Hands-on-Lab/Getting_Started_V2.md

 - **Azure SQL Managed Instance (SQL MI):** Offers near 100% compatibility with the SQL Server engine and is designed for easy migration of existing SQL Server workloads to Azure.
 - **Azure App Service:** A fully managed platform for building, deploying, and scaling web apps and APIs.
 - **SMB Network Share:** A file-sharing protocol used to create shared folders for backups or data transfer in the migration process.
+## Getting Started with Your Hybrid Cloud Solution Hands On Lab

+Welcome to your Migrate and Modernise SQL Servers to Azure Hands On Lab!
+We've prepared a seamless environment for you to explore and learn about Azure services.
+Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**